RajaMuneerBaigal/Git_Demo/README.md

 ### git push origin --delete branchname
 -after deleting a branch from local repo we can reflect the changes in our remote server(github) by using above commands. this will delete the branch on github too.

+### git merge branch_name
+- merges the current current content in branch_name to the current branch you are in .

 ## Git Diff Command